343F23/center-yourself/README.md

 ## Center an elem vertically
 1. Duplicate the directory containing your code for the previous part (we'd like to keep it as a reference/example)
-1. update the style rules to also center the img vertically (you may use flexbox forthis part)
+1. update the style rules to also center the img vertically (you may use flexbox for this part)